-A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Ken Wood, Assistant Vice Chancellor of Compliance at compliance@daymarcollege.edu or online at www.accsc.org.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting regulatory@hussiancollege.edu or online at www.accsc.org.

 In addition to contacting ACCSC when a student does not feel the school has adequately addressed a complaint or concern that falls under 'consumer protection', the student may consider contacting a state agency.
 Students may contact the following state agencies corresponding to their campus enrollment: